 “Many people use alcohol as a social lubricant,” says Cyndi Turner, LSATP, MAC, LCSW.

 However, the effects of alcohol won't last forever.
 As the alcohol wears away and the hangover begins, you may find that your usual anxiety has returned.
 In fact, alcohol can worsen anxiety in those who already suffer.
 And because you're suffering physical hangover symptoms already, the newly returned anxiety seems to be even worse than normal.

 Before drinking alcohol, it's important to note whether any of your medications can interact with alcohol.
-Some anxiety and anti-inflammatory medicines can negative interact with alcohol and may be less effective than usual.
-This means your anxiety may be shining through, when your medication usually dulls it down.
+Some anxiety and anti-inflammatory medicines can negatively interact with alcohol.
+They may even be less effective than usual.
+This means your anxiety may end up shining through when your medication would typically dull it down.

 It's also important to check any of your supplements, vitamins or any other over-the-counter medications and whether they can be safely taken when you drink alcohol.
 If you're not sure, just make sure to check with your doctor.

 Alcohol can greatly impact your sleep.
-Due to a chemical process in your brain, alcohol causes the individual to have less deep sleep after a night of drinking.
-Even if you are able to get a few hours sleep after a night of heavy drinking, it won't be high quality sleep.
+Due to a chemical process in your brain, alcohol prevents you from reaching a deep sleep after a night of drinking.
+Even if you are able to fall asleep quickly, you won't get that high-quality sleep your body truly needs to recover.

-While there is no "hangover anxiety cure", there are a few ways you can help minimise your anxiety after drinking alcohol.
-Here's some tips on how to calm your mind and achieve inner peace the morning after.
+While there is no "hangover anxiety cure", there are a few ways you can help minimize your anxiety after drinking alcohol.
+Here are some tips on how to calm your mind and achieve inner peace the morning after.

-The physical symptoms of a hangover can often exacerbate the feelings of anxiety.
-Your first port of call could be to manage your physical symptoms as best you can.
-After a night of drinking, you can:
+The physical symptoms of a hangover can often exacerbate feelings of anxiety.
+Your first port of call could be to manage your symptoms as best you can.
+After a night of heavy drinking, you can:

 - Get hydrated by drinking water.

-- Have a hot shower.
-Not only will it make you feel better, but a hot shower can also help wash away remaining alcohol in your skin and pores.
+- Take a hot shower.
+Not only will it make you feel better, but a hot shower can also help wash away the remaining alcohol in your skin and pores.
 For better results, try to create a steam-room effect in your bathroom.
 Or, visit your local gym and use the sauna/steam room there. you can literally sweat out those anxious feelings!

-- Use pain relief if needed.
+- Use pain relief medication if needed.
 If you've woken up to a raging headache, make sure to take the recommended dose of Ibuprofen.
 Getting rid of that headache will do wonders for your anxious state.

-If you're still struggling with hangover anxiety, try some meditation.
+If you're still struggling with anxiety, try some meditation.
 This practice of mindfulness will do wonders for your mental health.
-You can either meditate silently alone, or use a meditation app or Youtube video for guidance.
-Meditation also helps regulate your breathing, calm your thoughts and can greatly improve feelings of anxiety.
+You can either meditate silently by yourself or use a meditation app/Youtube video for guidance.
+Meditation helps regulate your breathing, calm your thoughts, and can greatly improve feelings of anxiety.
 Make it a regular part of your life - especially after drinking.

-When feeling anxious, sometimes diving into your favourite hobbies can help minimise your anxiety.
-Whether it's listening to music, watching a favourite movie, journaling, crafting, cooking and everything else in between.
+When feeling anxious, sometimes diving into your favorite hobbies can help minimize your anxiety.
+Whether it's listening to music, watching your favorite movie, journaling, crafting, cooking, and everything else in between.
 The busier you can make yourself, the less anxious you'll feel.
 Doing your favorite activities can help distract your mind away from your anxious thoughts.

 Enjoy drinking again and get Sunset Alcohol Flush Support for